Trusted WordPress tutorials, when you need them most.

 You can find the license key in your account on the Formidable Forms website.
 After entering this information, go ahead and click the ‘Save License’ button.

-Next, you will need to install the User Registration addon by going to Formidable » Add-Ons.
+Next, you must install the User Registration addon by going to Formidable » Add-Ons.
 On this screen, find the User Registration addon and click on its ‘Install’ button.

 Formidable Forms Add-Ons Page